regadior/sign-in-next-auth-skeleton/README.md

  src="https://imgur.com/r9QDBhm.png">

 <h4>
-  🚀 Template to start a sing in application with next auth
+  🚀 Template to start a sign in application with next auth
 </h4>

  <a href="#ℹ️-about">ℹ️ About</a> •